A Rewriting System for the Assessment of XACML Policies Relationship: Prototype and Experimental Evaluation

-To analyze the performance of the policies similarity process, we developed a prototype using Java and XACML.
-More precisely, we used Tom; a pre-compiler that enables us to implement our rewriting system and transformation rules.
-Figure \ref{polcompinterface} shows the interface of policies similarity that we have implemented as part of the whole tool.
+To analyze the performance of our policies relationship assessment approach, we developed a prototype using Java and XACML.
+More precisely, we used Tom \cite{DBLP:conf/rta/BallandBKMR07}; a pre-compiler that enables us to implement our rewriting system and transformation rules.
+Figure \ref{polcompinterface} shows the interface of policies relationship assessment that we have implemented as part of the whole tool.